 The conditioning process

-After you complete your pretransplant tests and procedures, you begin a process known as conditioning.
+After completing the pretransplant tests and procedures, you'll begin a process known as conditioning.
 During conditioning, you'll undergo chemotherapy and possibly radiation to:

 - Suppress your immune system